 After writing eleven books set in Italy, nine featuring the young Roman cop Nic Costa, I went to Copenhagen for the three novel adaptations of The Killing series.
 After that I turned to Amsterdam with a series set around Pieter Vos, a detective who lives on the Prinsengracht canal.
 In 2016 I returned to the audio world with Romeo and Juliet: A Novel, once again narrated by the superlative Richard Armitage.

-I’m returning to audio in 2019 for Last Seen Wearing, a full-blown drama set in New York for Audible.
-And the year will see the release of a new standalone too, Devil’s Fjord, set on the Faroe Islands.
+I returned to audio in 2019 for Last Seen Wearing, a full-blown drama set in New York for Audible.
+The same year saw the release of a new standalone too, Devil’s Fjord, set on the Faroe Islands and another Audible Original Shooter in the Shadows.

 I live near Canterbury in Kent.
 The photo above is available for general use, but please give a credit to Dingena Mol and Crimezone who took it in the bar of De Eland in Amsterdam, the fictional Drie Vaten in the Vos books.